MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/powermeter/software-defined-batteries.md

 PreserveNonHotSwappableBatteries is set to one of the following values:

 - HpmiBoolUnavailable: Set when no battery utilization hint can be provided.
-As a response, HPMI/Fimware should generally engage the defacto discharge policies.
+As a response, HPMI/Fimware should generally engage the de facto discharge policies.
 - HpmiBoolFalse: Set when Windows determines an opportune time for battery age balancing to occur.
 - HpmiBoolTrue: Set when Windows determines need to conserve the energy stored in the internal batteries.